 - an estimate of total project costs, including mitigation costs and support costs; - an estimate of the time of completion of project construction; - an estimate of annual project benefits (at project opening) due to vehicle time savings and vehicle operating costs; - for road projects, an estimate of annual project benefits (at project opening) due to reductions in fatalities and injuries; - for rail or Amtrak feeder bus projects, an estimate of the project's impact on ridership and the need for operating subsidies; - a discussion of the proposed project's impact on other projects planned or underway within the corridor; and - a description of how the project would implement the interregional strategic plan, including a description of its impact on California's economic growth, the interregional distribution of goods, and the environment. - 33.
 Regional Transportation Plan.
 Projects included in the interregional program shall be consistent with the relevant adopted regional transportation plan(s). - 34.
 Interregional Program Objectives.
-The Commission envisions an interregional improvement program that works toward achievement of the following six objectives: - Provide access for people and goods to and through all regions of California. - Ensure that the interregional transportation system is reliable and efficient for the movement of people, goods, services and emergency response. - Develop and operate a safe interregional transportation system for all travelers. - Optimize multi-modal connectivity throughout the interregional transportation system. - Improve interregional connectivity to enhance California's diverse economy. - Improve and manage California's interregional transportation system in an environmentally sensitive, economical and equitable manner.
+The Commission envisions an interregional improvement program that works toward achievement of the following six objectives: - Provide access for people and goods to and through all regions of California. - Ensure that the interregional transportation system is reliable and efficient for the movement of people, goods, services and emergency response. - Develop and operate a safe interregional transportation system for all travelers by improving public safety and security. - Optimize multi-modal connectivity throughout the interregional transportation system for all people. - Improve interregional connectivity to enhance California's diverse economy.

+• Improve and manage California's interregional transportation system in an environmentally sensitive, economical and equitable manner that fosters livable and healthy communities and promotes social equity.